Ruby Harrold: 2016

 In July, Harrold was named to Great Britain's women's gymnastics team for the 2016 Summer Olympics in Rio de Janeiro, along with Becky Downie, Ellie Downie, Claudia Fragapane, and Amy Tinkler.
 The team finished in fifth place.

-On 22 August 2016 Harold announced her retirement from the international gymnastic team but would still compete at college level in America for Louisiana State University.
+On 22 August 2016, Harold announced her retirement from the international gymnastic team, but would still compete at college level in the United States for Louisiana State University.